showlab/DeVRF/README.md

-> **TL;DR:** A novel representaion and learning paradigm for dynamic radiance fields reconstruction -- 100x faster, no loss in dynamic novel view synthesis quality.
+> **TL;DR:** A novel representation and learning paradigm for dynamic radiance fields reconstruction -- 100x faster, no loss in dynamic novel view synthesis quality.